St Peter's Church, Finsthwaite

 St Peter's Church is in the village of Finsthwaite, Cumbria, England.
 It is an active Anglican parish church in the deanery of Windermere, the archdeaconry of Westmorland and Furness, and the diocese of Carlisle.
-Formerly part of the Leven Valley benefice, together with St Anne Haverthwaite and St Mary Staveley-in-Cartmel, it is now part of the Cartmel Peninsula Team Ministry.
+Formerly part of Cartmel Peninsula Team Ministry, it is now part of the Leven Valley benefice, together with St Anne Haverthwaite and St Mary Staveley-in-Cartmel.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.
 St Peter's was designed by the Lancaster partnership of Paley and Austin.
 They were the winners of a competition to design "mountain chapels" organised by the Carlisle Church Extension Society in 1873.
 The authors of the Buildings of England series describe the church as "a brilliant essay", and write that "one would have to search far and search long in England to find village churches to vie with" this and two other Austin and Paley churches, Torver and Dolphinholme.
 The church stands to the southeast of the village.